top of page

 CORE MISSION:

-Private initiative; not a university, RTO, CRICOS provider, or accredited education provider
+Independent, private, non-accredited Australian research and innovation initiative; not a university, RTO, CRICOS provider, or accredited education provider.

 WELCOME TO THE NANOTRIZ INNOVATION INSTITUTE

-Previous affiliations: Harvard University • Columbia University in the City of New York • Max Planck Institute • IFW Dresden • TU Munich • Fudan University • University of Toronto
+Former research affiliations and appointments include: Harvard University • Columbia University in the City of New York • Max Planck Institute • IFW Dresden • Technical University of Munich • Fudan University • University of Toronto

 NanoTRIZ Research Fellowship.jpg